 Professor Glenday grew up in Quebec where he received an Honors' BA from Sir George Williams University (now, Concordia University).
 After spending a year in Europe, he returned to Canada to continue graduate work, and received his MA from McGill University and his PhD from Carleton University.
 He has been awarded three Social Science and Humanities Research Council grants totaling over $180,000.
 His publications include "Modernization and the Canadian State", "Le domain colonial: Class Formation in a Natural Resource Enclave", "What has Work Done to the Working Class?" and most recently, "Canada, the Left and Free Trade" and "Rich but Semiperipheral".
 At present he has completed work with Professors Ann Duffy and Norene Pupo (York University) on another SSHRC-funded project entitled "Do Unions Make a Difference?".
 He and Professor Duffy have completed a manuscript published by McClelland and Stewart entitled Canadian Society: Understanding and Surviving the 1990s.
 He, Professors Duffy and Pupo have completed a second manuscript entitled Good Jobs, Bad Jobs, No Jobs: The Transformation of Work in the 20th Century published by Harcourt, Brace and Company and is completing Plugged in at the Office: The Impact of Gender, Culture and Technological Change in Clerical Workers' Lives to be published by Oxford University Press.
 His research interests include the sociology of work, comparative methods in social analysis, and the Canadian political economy in the modern world-system (The Work of Immanuel Wallerstein).

-Kevin Gosine's primary areas of research interest include the critical study of ethnicity and racialization, social identity construction, social inequality, the sociology of education, and cultural studies.
-Recent published work has explored processes of multiple identity construction and cultural negotiation among highly educated and upwardly mobile Black Canadians.
-In collaboration with Dr. Gordon Pon of Ryerson University, he has also published work that examines racial bias and disproportionality within Ontario’s child welfare system.
-Alongside his ongoing collaborative work on child welfare, Dr. Gosine is currently studying academically at-risk youth in Toronto's Regent Park who participate in the Pathways to Education Program (the latter project is supported by a Public Health Agency of Canada research grant which Dr. Gosine holds in partnership with Pathways to Education Canada).
+Kevin Gosine's primary areas of research interest include the critical study of ethnicity and racialization, youth studies, social identity construction, the sociology of education, and social welfare.
+Previous published work has explored processes of multiple identity construction and cultural negotiation among highly educated and upwardly mobile Black Canadians, which entailed an examination of the relationship between highly accomplished Black North Americans and antiracism.
+In collaboration with Dr. Gordon Pon of Ryerson University, he has also published work that examined racial bias and disproportionality within Ontario's child welfare system.
+Most recently, Dr. Gosine led a research team that examined intersections of race and class, communal identity and academic engagement among marginalized youth in Toronto's Regent Park community.
+A Public Health Agency of Canada Research Grant (which Dr. Gosine held in partnership with Pathways Canada) supported this latter project.
+In collaboration with Dr. Dolana Mogadime of Brock University, Dr. Gosine is in the beginning stages of a research project that will explore curricular and pedagogical strategies for enhancing student academic engagement at the elementary school level, considering in particular curricula and pedagogy informed by the legacy of Nelson Mandela.

 Associate Professor of Sociology and Women's Studies